Wednesday, September 3, 2025

 I find another playthrough, scrubbing through I find some new (to me) video of Red in a general store, purchasing items that unlock showdowns and journal pages.
 It would be nice to be able to find a well organized way to look at this in game order.
 There's a bank - you can buy a saloon in Widow's Patch!?
 That feels very RPG for such a linear story.

 Another frustration I'm glad to miss out on, it looks like it takes the work of two playthroughs to unlock the whole journal.
-Now I'm just piling on excuses, because if I did one playthrough reading the remainder of the journal would be no big deal.
+Now I'm just piling on excuses, because if I did a playthrough myself, reading the remainder of the journal would be no big deal.

 The wiki